wp-plugins/special-teaser-widget/readme.txt

 * Bugfix with copying and deleting styles

+= 1.3 =

+* More functionality was needed for &#197;bo Underr&#228;ttelser and style-id's are better sanitezed now

 == Upgrade Notice ==

 = 1.1 =

 German translation added, last typos fixed

+= 1.2 =

+Bugfix with copying and deleting styles

+= 1.3 =

+More functionality was needed for &#197;bo Underr&#228;ttelser and style-id's are better sanitezed now